MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/06/devtools.md

 :::image type="content" source="../../media/2020/06/experiments-webhint.msft.png" alt-text="webhint feedback in the Issues panel." lightbox="../../media/2020/06/experiments-webhint.msft.png":::

 > [!NOTE]
-> To enable the experiment, see [Turning an experiment on or off](../../../experimental-features/index.md#turning-an-experiment-on-or-off) and choose the checkbox next to **Enable webhint**.
+> To enable the experiment, see [Turning an experiment on or off](../../../experimental-features/index.md#turning-an-experiment-on-or-off) and select the checkbox next to **Enable webhint**.
 >
 > Open the [Issues](../../../issues/index.md) panel to display feedback from webhint.